cetz-package/cetz/src/draw/grouping.typ

     )
   },)
 }

-/// This element acts as a scope, all state changes such as transformations and styling only affect the elements in the scope.
-/// Elements after the scope are not affected by the changes inside the scope.
-/// In contrast to `group`, the `scope` element does not create a named element itself and "leaks" body elements and anchors to the outside.
-///
-/// - body (elements, function): Elements to group together.
-At least one is required.
-A function that accepts `ctx` and returns elements is also accepted.
-#let scope(body) = (ctx => {
-  let drawables = ()
-  let group-ctx = ctx
-  group-ctx.groups.push(())

-  (ctx: group-ctx, drawables, bounds: _) = process.many(group-ctx, util.resolve-body(group-ctx, body), compute-bounds: false)

-  // Pass-through nodes and shared context data ctx.nodes += group-ctx.nodes
-  ctx.shared-state = group-ctx.shared-state

-  return (
-    ctx: ctx,
-    drawables: drawables,
-    leak-nodes: true,
-  )
-},)

 /// Creates a new anchor for the current group.
 The new anchor will be accessible from inside the group by using just the anchor's name as a coordinate.
 ///